 Conservative Christians try to justify cutting off government assistance to the poor with this argument all the time and they're just wrong.

 So here's what we're going to do.
-We're going to establish a repository of scripture that contradicts their claim and we'd like your help.
+We're going to establish a repository of scripture that contradicts their claim.

 Here's what we have so far:

 "At the end of every third year you shall bring out all the tithe of your produce in that year, and shall deposit it in your town.
 The Levite, because he has no portion or inheritance among you, and the alien, the orphan and the widow who are in your town, shall come and eat and be satisfied, in order that the LORD your God may bless you in all the work of your hand which you do." -- Deuteronomy 14:28-29

 "You shall not pervert justice due to the sojourner or to the fatherless, or take a widow's garment in pledge, but you shall remember that you were a slave in Egypt and the Lord you God redeemed you from there; therefore I command you to do this.
 When you reap your harvest in your field and forget a sheaf in the field, you shall not go back and get it.
 It shall be for the fatherless and the widow, that the Lord your God may bless you in all the work of your hands.
 When you beat your olive trees, you shall not go over them again, It shall be for the sojourner, the fatherless, and the widow.
 When you gather the grapes of your vineyard, you shall not strip it afterward.
 It shall be for the sojourner, the fatherless, and the widow.
 You shall remember that you were a slave in the land of Egypt; therefore I command you to do this." -- Deuteronomy 24:17-24

 “Therefore, O king, let my counsel be acceptable to you: break off your sins by practicing righteousness, and your iniquities by showing mercy to the oppressed [poor], that there may perhaps be a lengthening of your prosperity.” -- Daniel 4:27